chinmay002/Backorder-Prediction/README.md

 5. Since data was highly imbalance, performed sampling on data
 6. Then I split the hole data set train-test split.
 After that I performed scaling on X_train and X_test
 7. After performing above step I was ready for model training.
 In this step, I trained my dataset on different algorithm(Logistic, Random-Forest, SVM, DecisionTreeRegression,Random-Forest and XGB).
-After training the dataset on different algorithms I got highest accuracy of 97% on RandomForrestRegression.
+After training the dataset on different algorithms I got highest accuracy of 83% on XGB Classifier.
 8. After that I applied hyper-parameter tuning on all model which I have described above.
-Here also I got highest accuracy of 98% on test dataset by same
 9. After that I saved my model in pickle file format for model deployment.
 10. After that my model was ready to deploy.
 I deployed this model on variouscloud storage( heroku)